robertgambrel/robertgambrel.github.io/about/index.md

 title: Robert Gambrel - About
 ---

-I am a Data Specialist at [Intermedix](https://www.intermedix.com/), a Nashville-based healthcare software and emergency preparedness company.
-I use SQL, R, and Python to use electronic health record data to identify inappropriate coding patterns, missed revenues, and areas for improvements in billing and reimbursement practices.
+I am a Data Scientist at [Intermedix](https://www.intermedix.com/), a Nashville-based healthcare software and emergency preparedness company.
+I use SQL, R, Python, and Tableau to analyze electronic health record data and identify inappropriate coding patterns, missed revenues, and areas for improvements in billing and reimbursement practices.
 We use local databases and analytic servers and are expanding our AWS cloud capability for larger data sources that require Spark clusters.

+I am also enrolled in Georgia Tech's Masters of Science in Analytics program.
 To read more about my current work and analytic skills, [please visit my CV page](/cv).

 I was previously a Health Policy Data Analyst at the Vanderbilt University Medical Center.
 In I used R, SAS, Python, and a little Stata to analyze a variety of large datasets for numerous research projects.
 Several of these have generated papers that are in the publishing pipeline; stay tuned for updates.